New Trends in Lighting

 Go Green: Two New Energy Saving Styles for Kitchen Lighting

 Enhancing your kitchen with energy saving lights doesn’t mean sacrificing quality or ambience.
 The latest trend employs LED lights,(Light-Emitting Diode) which provide ambient as well as task lighting.
 Current LED bulbs are designed to fit standard bases and range from 0.85 to 7.3 watts, so they can replace standard incandescent or halogen bulbs in recessed lights.

 In addition to low wattage, you get the bonus of long life and energy efficiency, which all adds up to a 90% savings over standard bulbs.
 LED bulbs generate very little heat as they glow, transferring most of their energy directly into light and since they have no filament, there’s nothing to rattle apart and break.
+The light will be bright as news of the upgrading Galaxy Note 4 vs. Note Sebastian Vettel F1 retirement claims and similar news.
 So they’ll not only save you money in the cost of bulb replacement, they’ll save you the trouble of climbing onto a chair or rickety ladder to swap out incandescent bulbs that keeps burning out.

 The technology is advancing, making LEDs a more affordable option.
 They provide energy efficient light lasting up to 60,000 hours–seven years of continuous, cool-burning light at a fraction of the cost of incandescent lights.
 LEDs are closer to the color of daylight — which new studies suggest is good for staying alert.

 The latest LED light bulbs now produce about the same amount of light per watt as compact fluorescent bulbs (CFL).
 However, unlike incandescent bulbs, which splash light in all directions, wasting electricity and generating heat, LED bulbs are directional.
 They drive their light in one direction, so that you have light exactly where you want it